Recognizing Infection Prevention Week: 5 Tips for Facilities (2026)

 Community outreach ideas:

-• Visit local schools to teach children about hand washing.
+• Visit local schools to teach children about hand washing and cough etiquette.

 • Partner with your local health department to offer free flu vaccines.

-• Organize a community infection control fair with other nearby facilities.
+• Organize a community infection control fair with other nearby facilities, with activities that foster engagement through hands-on participation (such as interactive learning about how swab point-of-care tests work).

 4. Celebrate Your Team’s Success in Preventing Infections

 As you encourage your staff to participate in week-long learning, don’t forget to celebrate your successes.
-Infection prevention requires daily effort, and it can be motivating to look back on how your team has improved their practices since last year.
+Infection prevention requires daily effort, and it can be motivating to look back on how your team has improved its practices since last year with curated awards or thoughtful infection prevention week gifts.

 Celebration ideas:

-• Share infection prevention performance metrics in daily newsletters.
+• Share infection prevention performance metrics in posters that match the APIC-designated theme or via social media spotlights.

 • Create a recognition wall where staff can share and post team achievements.